f/sofle-mario/readme.md

-# WIP: Sofle Mario Theme Keyboard Settings with HHKB-like Layout
+# WIP: Sofle Mario Theme Keyboard Settings with IBM PC/AT Layout

 > Configured only for macOS.

 This is a fork of default keymap of Sofle.
-Layout is highly close to **HHKB** layout since my primary keyboard is HHKB.
+Layout is highly close to **BM PC/AT** layout since my primary keyboard is HHKB.

 ![IMG_5815](https://user-images.githubusercontent.com/196477/127565134-b600c1fa-9dc1-452d-a192-5a569ed2f756.jpg)